js302/Posture-Detection/README.md

 - **Watches Your Posture**: Uses your webcam and MediaPipe to track how you're sitting in real-time
 - **Tracks Key Metrics**: Monitors neck tilt, head position, torso lean, and shoulder alignment
 - **Smart Notifications**: Only alerts you after you've been in poor posture for a while (no annoying false alarms)
+- **Auto-Lock Security**: Automatically locks your PC when you step away from your desk and wakes it when you return
 - **Respects Your Schedule**: Automatically runs during work hours and stops when you're on battery power
 - **Keeps Records**: Saves your posture data so you can see trends and improvements over time
 - **Learns From You**: Adapts based on whether you find the alerts helpful or not